Skip to content

 Item rules

-A tax record can include item rules.
+A tax profile can include item rules.
 Each item rule defines an override tax rate for a specific Tax Class.
+Item rules are ordered.
+The first rule that matches is applied, and the subsequent rules are skipped.

 Tax classes